Lead Support Worker

 Where you’ll work

-Our customers’ need support 24/7 to meet their needs, so you’ll take your turn with your team working on a rota which could include working days, evenings, weekends, bank holidays and waking nights.
+C needs support 24/7 to meet his needs, so you’ll take your turn with your team working on a rota which could include working days, evenings, weekends, bank holidays and waking nights.
 You may also be required to do sleep ins or be on call in which an enhancement will be paid.
 As we’re asking you to be flexible for our customer, we’ll also give you the time back that you need to spend time doing the things that matter to you!
+Deb will help you develop the rotas that provide the support needed in the most flexible way.

-To be awesome in this job, your key strengths will lie in people management and motivation, bringing colleagues together to share information, best practice, and overall ensuring our customer has a brilliant team!
+To be awesome in this job, your key strengths will lie in people management and motivation, bringing colleagues together to share information, best practice, fostering creativity and overall ensuring our customer has a brilliant team!
+You won’t be left to it!
+Deb and our clinical team will be regular visitors to provide you with all the support you need!

 When you join, you’ll need to have a valid Enhanced Check under the Disclosure and Barring Service.
 The great news is that we will pay for that to be done if you don’t have a transferrable one.